RedisGears/RedisGears/docs/databse_triggers.md

 On the current Redis version (7.0.3) there are couple of known issues that effects databases triggers:

 * The effect of the trigger and the command that fire the trigger will be replicated (to the replica and AOF) at a reverse order.
-This means that if `set x 1` fire a trigger that perfroms `del x`, the replication will see the `del x` command before the `set x 1` command.
+This means that if `set x 1` fire a trigger that performs `del x`, the replication will see the `del x` command before the `set x 1` command.
 This will cause replication inconsistency.
-To avoid it, the trigger should only perform operations that are indipendent and are not effected the by execution order.
+To avoid it, the trigger should only perform operations that are independent and are not effected the by execution order.
 * On active expire, the `del` command and the trigger effect will not be wrapped with `multi/exec` block.
 * On active eviction, the `del` command and the trigger effect will not be wrapped with `multi/exec` block.